 The process is really quite simple: Steep lemon peels in either Everclear (a potent grain alcohol) or vodka for a period of time, then add simple syrup and chill.
 The hardest part of the whole process is peeling the lemons and making sure you get all the pith off of the peel.
 Apparently the pith will make the Limoncello bitter so it’s important to make sure you don’t have any of the white stuff on the peel!

 But here’s where my little mistake started.
-I read the recipe but didn’t pay much attention to the amount of alcohol.
+I read the recipe my Navy friend shared with me but didn’t pay much attention to the amount of alcohol.
 I don’t know why but I just had it in my head that I needed only one bottle of Everclear so that’s what I bought.
 One 750ml bottle.
 The recipe called for 1 liter, which I didn’t realize until I was ready to add the sugar and saw that it called for 3 lbs. of sugar.
 What?
 That couldn’t be right.
 That’s a LOT of sugar!
-So I asked Colleen and she said it was correct and that it made a lot of Limoncello.
+So I asked my friend and she said it was correct and that it made a lot of Limoncello.
 Still made no sense to me until I looked at the recipe again and realized my mistake by using only one bottle of Everclear.
 Let me just admit right now I suck at math and converting liters to cups/ounces, pounds to cups, etc. is not my thing.
 So I just winged it and cut down the amount of sugar, made my standard simple syrup and hoped for the best!

-Unfortunately, I don’t have any of Colleen’s Limoncello left to compare with what I made, but I can tell you everyone I gave it to thought it was delicious.
 I’m giving you the original recipe here as well as the amounts I used and you can choose for yourself which one to make.
 And don’t forget to add some Limoncello to your next Lemon Drop…or some baked goods!Print

 Here is both the original recipe for this Limoncello passed along to me by a friend, and the amounts I actually used.